Overview

 Buildings

-Space heating accounted for 72% of final energy consumption of households in 2021, which is 7% points higher than the EU average.
-Nevertheless, there is a slight decreasing trend in energy consumption of space heating per m2 visible in the last ten years.
-Overall, it has decreased by 4.8% between 2000 and 2021.
-The reason for this slight decrease is rather the lower growth rate of households heating energy consumption compared to the increase of occupied dwelling area size in m2.
-The second largest end-use is water heating, the share of which decreased by 2 points from 2000 to 2021.
-The greatest decline is seen in cooking, which has decreased by 3.3 points.
-On the other hand, the use of electrical appliances and lighting increased by 1.8 points.
-Unit consumption per dwelling for air cooling increased, but its quantity was still marginal in 2021.
+Space heating accounted for 72% of final energy consumption of households in 2022, which is 8% points higher than the EU average.
+Nevertheless, there is a decreasing trend in energy consumption of space heating per m2 visible in the last ten years (-1.5%/year since 2012).
+Overall, it has decreased by 6.4% between 2000 and 2022, because of the lower growth rate of households heating energy consumption compared to the increase of occupied dwelling area size.
+There is a significant decrease visible in 2022 (-6.5%), due to the energy crisis.

 Source: ODYSSEEFigure 4: Energy consumption per dwelling by end-use (except space heating)

-Source: ODYSSEEEnergy consumption in the household sector increased by 14.6% from 2000 to 2021 (+0.82 Mtoe).
-The main driving forces behind the consumption variation have been the increase in the stock of household appliances (+1.73 Mtoe) and the increase in the average size of homes (+0.72 Mtoe).
-On the other hand, energy savings, have contributed to lower the consumption by 0.93 Mtoe.
-A decrease of 1.38 Mtoe of the consumption was the result of changes in consumer behaviour, changes in fuel mix and other unknown effects and data problems.
+Source: ODYSSEEEnergy consumption in the household sector increased by 3.9% from 2000 to 2022 (+0.22 Mtoe).
+The main driving forces behind the consumption variation have been the increase in the stock of household appliances (+1.44 Mtoe), in the average size of homes (+0.6 Mtoe) and in the number of dwellings (0.43 Mtoe).
+On the other hand, energy savings, have contributed to lower the consumption by 1.05 Mtoe.
+A decrease of 1.23 Mtoe of the consumption was the result of changes in consumer behaviour, changes in fuel mix and other unknown effects and data problems.

 Source: ODYSSEEDue to a diffusion of electrical appliances in offices an increasing trend of electricity consumption can be observed over the period 2000-2010.
-There was a regime change in data in 2012, slight efficiency improvement is observed afterwards (3.6%/year in total energy consumption and 1.7%/year in electricity consumption between 2012 and 2021).
+There was a data revision in 2012, which explains the large variation in 2012.
+Since 2012, a slight efficiency improvement is observed (3.6%/year in total energy consumption per employee and 1.7%/year for electricity between 2012 and 2022).

 Source: ODYSSEEThe 2002/91/EC directive (EPBD) was implemented in Hungary by the 7/2006 (V.24.)
 TNM Decree and the 176/2008 (VI.30.)
 Governmental Decree.
 In 2008, a building certification scheme was introduced.
 Due to the new regulations, technical heat requirements became 30% stricter than before.
 The recast directive of 2010/31/EU introduced stricter requirements that were implemented through several amendments of the TNM decree.
 An important amendment of the decree in 2014 made the cost-optimal energy efficient requirement a pre-condition for obtaining funding from either state budget or EU funds.
 TNM decree was further amended with effect from 2021.
 All new-construction buildings to be commissioned after 30 June 2024 must comply with the requirements of Annex 6 (nearly zero-energy buildings).
 From November 2023, the TNM decree became null and void and was replaced by the 9/2023 (V.25.) ÉKM decree.
 On 1 January 2021 the government launched a scheme for subsidising home renovations carried out by households with at least one child.
 Half of the renovation costs up to a maximum of HUF 3 million per renovation will be covered by the state.